• Skip to primary navigation

 Secondly, we use far more wood than I was expecting.
 On average, we go through about nine cords of wood each winter.
 We run the wood stove 24/7 from mid-October through mid-April.

 Some of these are a two-to-three-hour drive away, so there's the cost of gas.
-And 1 ½ cords is the most that fit in the bed of Dan's Dodge Ram 1500.
+And 1 ½ cords are the most fitting in the bed of Dan's Dodge Ram 1500.

-While it's a fun family outing, between the cost of gas for the truck and the limited amount of wood we can haul, it isn't cost-efficient.
+While it's a fun family outing, it isn't cost-efficient between the cost of gas for the truck and the limited amount of wood we can haul.

-We pay anywhere between $300 and $400 per cord to have wood delivered.
+We pay between $300 and $400 per cord for wood delivery.
 So according to my records, we spend about $3,200 per year on firewood.

 What to do instead